tylerjgarland/machinations/home.md

 # To do list
 1. Open links in new window
+2. Image links to Google drive keep changing...??
-2. Buy and install dishwasher
+3. Buy and install dishwasher
 # Current Ponderings

 * [Tires](/home/auto/4-x-4/tires)